AdaCore/learn/content/courses/advanced-ada/chapters/aggregates.rst

 More extension aggregates
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-We can use extension aggregates for descendents of the :ada:`Point_2D` type as
+We can use extension aggregates for descendants of the :ada:`Point_2D` type as
 well.
 For example, let's extend our previous code example by declaring an
 object of :ada:`Point_3D` type (called :ada:`P_3D`) and use extension
 aggregates in assignments to this object: